ray-project/enhancements/reps/2023-02-03-node-affinity-feature-enhancements.md

 3. labels affinity can be satisfied, but resources are not enough? -> Hang & report schedule failed event and detail unstaisfed reason to exposed to users

-4. both labelsaffinity and resources are not satisfied? -> Hang & report schedule failed event and detail unstaisfed reason to exposed to users
+4. both labels affinity and resources are not satisfied? -> Hang & report schedule failed event and detail unstaisfed reason to exposed to users

 ### how other system achieve the same goal?